OrtheSnowJames/networker-rs/README.md

 # networker-rs

-`networker-rs` is a Rust library that provides networking utilities for TCP, UDP, and HTTP functionalities inspired by Go's `net` package.
-It simplifies common networking tasks such as dialing connections, listening for incoming connections, and sending/receiving HTTP requests.
+`networker-rs` is a Rust library that provides networking utilities for TCP, UDP, WebSocket, and HTTP functionalities, inspired by Go's `net` package and JavaScript's `socket.io`.
+It simplifies common networking tasks and enables event-driven networking with an easy-to-use API.

+Latest update: Made the tcp calls with socket.emit and more easier calls, added ws with the same result.

 ## Features

 - **TCP Support**
   - Dial connections to a specified address.
   - Listen for incoming connections.
+  - Emit events and handle specific message events.
-  - Read and write to TCP streams.
+  - Utility to read and write to TCP streams.
-  - Utility to read the latest message from a stream until the last newline.

 - **UDP Support**
   - Send messages to a specified address.
   - Receive messages on a specified address.

+- **WebSocket Support**
+  - Connect to WebSocket servers.
+  - Start a WebSocket server and handle bidirectional communication.
+  - Emit and listen for events/messages.

 - **HTTP Support**
   - Simple HTTP GET and POST request functionality.